BinaryBirds/viper-kit/README.md

 A module can return:

-- a route handler
+- a router
 - migrations
-- a command
+- a command group
 - a lifecycle handler
 - middlewares
 - leaf tags